 Lords 'tidies up' Mental Health Bill

-Members of the House of Lords begin to 'tidy up' the Mental Health Bill at third reading on Wednesday 23 April.
+Members of the House of Lords 'tidied up' the Mental Health Bill at third reading on Wednesday 23 April.

 The Mental Health Bill seeks to amend the Mental Health Act 1983.
 Changes proposed in the bill include: